 Good quality except for the plastic headband hinge.

-The overall construction and build quality of the Marshall Major II Bluetooth headphones are good, with a couple exceptions.
+The overall construction and build quality of the Marshall Major II Bluetooth headphones are good, with a couple of exceptions.

 Plastic ear cups are nearly indestructible and the headband design is solid.